Halima Al Sufyaniyah: Life

 Halima's father was Sheikh Ali bin Hussein al-Sufiyani, upon his death he left his daughter a considerable personal inheritance in Fez, great furniture which would have made anyone among the richest.
 She married Moulay Ismail around 1707 and henceforth became known as Princess Lalla Halima. she lived in the Palace of Sherrers, the royal harem where wives and concubines lived with their children.
 Around 1715, Thomas Pellow recorded Lalla Halima as Moulay Ismail's favorite wife and she remained so until her death.
-He also describes Lalla Halima of being of a particular manner kind.
+He also describes Lalla Halima as being particularly kind.

 Kasbah Boulaouane was a fortress built by Moulay Ismail, it was also his palace of retreat from the court of Meknes as Inside the kasbah is a residential neighborhood called Dar al-Sultan.
 He spent his days at this kasbah regularly every year accompanied by his favorite wife Lalla Halima who was a noble lady of the Sufiyani tribe whose territory is where this fortress was built in Dukala.
 He would leave her there when court obligations required his return.
 When Lalla Halima died, her husband Moulay Ismail was so overwhelmed with sorrow that he never visited the Kasbah again.